 Landscape maintenance services at these particular Districts will continue to be completed on a willcall basis, commensurate with available funding.
-Due to the large quantity of mature landscape within these Districts, and the disparity between expenditures and revenue maintaining existing vegetation within available funding remain a challenge.
+Due to the large quantity of mature landscape within these Districts, and the disparity between expenditures and revenue maintaining existing vegetation within available funding continues to be a challenge.
+Staff will continue to explore ways of reducing expenditures, as well as being proactive in maximizing revenues, As in year's past staff will explore the availability of partnering with volunteer service groups for future landscape activities.